 Owner, Keach-Nordstrom Associates, Inc., Bedford, New Hampshire

-Steven has a diversified background with over 25 years of experience in civil/site design, land use planning, transportation systems and associated local, state, and federal project permitting.
+Steven has a diversified background with over 25 years of experience in civil/site design, land use planning, transportation systems, and associated local, state, and federal project permitting.
 His background includes experience as a member of the Merrimack, New Hampshire Planning Board and as the Town Engineer for several communities in New Hampshire.
 He has routinely served as lead engineer for dozens of civil/site engineering projects.
-He specializes in offering municipal services and has assisted various communities in the preparation of their master plans, capital improvements programs, and engineering design assignments for a wide variety of municipal projects.
+He specializes in offering municipal services and has assisted various communities in the preparation of their master plans, capital improvement programs, and engineering design assignments for a wide variety of municipal projects.
 Steve is a proud graduate of UVM CEE (1984).

 Senior Job Cost Engineer, PC Construction, South Burlington, VT